frkudn/lofiii/README.md

 ## Contributing

 We welcome contributions from developers of all skill levels.
-If you'd like to contribute to LOFIII, please follow these steps:
+If you'd like to contribute to LOFIII

-1. Fork the repository
-2. Create your version branch
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch you forked
-5. Open a pull request

 ## Feedback